Trucking

 Finding a freight broker is as easy as looking through a trade journal or searching for one on Google.
 However, finding a good freight broker with the best rates and the ability to keep you rolling requires some additional research.
 Here is a list of things to consider when looking for a freight broker:

 • New freight brokers are a gamble for shippers and carriers.
-If you’re risk-averse, look for an established freight broker with a proven track record, good reviews, and review their bond and credit history.
+If you’re risk-averse, look for an established freight broker with a proven track record and good reviews.
+Also review their bond and credit history.

 • Make sure the freight broker services the right sector for your trucking business.
 A freight broker specializing in bulk liquid chemicals is going to be of no use to you if you’re looking for dry van loads.